Challenging social norms and the alcohol industry

 Karen went through recovery from alcohol addiction - she talks about alcohol marketing

-"Drinking responsibly" - what does it mean????
+"Drinking responsibly" - what do they mean????

 Read this study from Johns Hopkins Bloomberg School of Public Health –Drink Responsibly’ Messages in Alcohol Ads Promote Products, Not Public Health